Arya0077/Demon-Privacy-Policy/Privacy Policy.md

 #### 4. It stores User deleted, edited message, spam links because:
 - Bot need to to see deleted and edited message to log them in a particular server (if the server admins have enabled message logging), bot also sees for spam links to delete them for automod functions.

-## 5. You may choose to opt out of message logging feature.
-- You can opt out for message logging feature by contacting our admins on our support server, They will blacklist you for message logging(Your message wouldn't be logged)

-## 6. How can we delete our entire data?
+## 5. How can we delete our entire data?

 ### Simply join our support server and ask Developer Team to delete your entire data, They will delete your entrie data without asking any question.

-## 7. I'm questioning why do you need all this data, and this Privacy Policy doesn't answer my question.
+## 6. I'm questioning why do you need all this data, and this Privacy Policy doesn't answer my question.
 What should I do?

 #### You can reach us by the following things:
 - Join our [Support Server](https://discord.gg/zvynSK7Crk) on discord